 Applicants must have a bachelor's degree from an accredited college/university, or evidence of expected completion of a bachelor degree at the time of application.
 The undergraduate degree must be completed at time of matriculation.

-Minimum GPA of 3.2 for undergraduate work and a minimum of 3.2 or higher in prerequisite courses.
+Minimum overall GPA of 3.2 and a minimum of 3.2 or higher in prerequisite courses.